 Dear friend, let me tell you a story . . . my story.

+My name is Kyle Craichy.
 A short time ago, I felt anxious beyond anything I had ever experienced before.
 Why?
-Because I was nineteen and still struggling with an acne problem.
+Because I was 19 and still struggling with an acne problem.
 In fact, it only appeared to be getting worse.
 We’re not talking about just any ol’ acne . . . no, this was severe acne.
 The type of cringe-worthy acne that appears on the computer screen when you type “acne” into Google Images and then thank God that it isn’t you being shown in the photos you find.

 Every time I tried something new, my hopes would soar, thinking that finally this was the breakthrough product that would be the end of my troubles.
 The truth is, some products worked for brief periods of time, but the acne always came back.
 Some treatments, however, made the acne worse.
 I got to the point where I just couldn’t handle the disappointment anymore.
-Like tens of thousands of other people, I felt as though I had tried everything and was running out of options.
+Like so many other people, I felt as though I had tried everything and was running out of options.
 In one continuous, unrelenting swipe, it tore at my self-esteem, self-worth, happiness, and quality of life.

 Let me give you an example of what I’m referring to and see if you can relate.

-Two years ago (I was eighteen), a birthday party was held for one of my friends at his folks’ beach place in St. Pete.
+Two years ago (when I was 18), I was at a birthday party held for one of my friends at his folks’ beach place in St. Pete.
 When I got there, everyone was already down chilling on the beach, throwing the football, playing volleyball, etc. Still in my street clothes, I joined in the fun.
 After a while, we decided it would be fun to get into the pool, so I jumped in, clothes and all, under the excuse of “not wanting to go upstairs to change into my swimsuit.”
 Truthfully, that had nothing to do with it.
 In fact, I was too embarrassed, humiliated, and ashamed of a fresh terrible outbreak of “bacne” to take my shirt off in front of my friends.
 Because they all knew that I worked out and had an athletic, muscular body, they wondered, What’s the deal with Kyle?

 The truth is I was more than just a little frustrated.
 I was exasperated!
 I wanted straight answers on acne, and I wasn’t getting any.
 Not only that, but much of the information I received proved to be untrue.
 For example, some of today’s dermatologists tell kids that diet and nutrition have “little or nothing to do with breakouts.”
 I read that time after time, from one source after another, and it’s absolutely false.
 The real question should be, Is nutrition the only thing or even the most important thing?
 And just as important, Is there anything else you need to do besides just learning to eat right?
-I deal with these questions and many others that are directly related in this book.
+I deal with these questions and many others.

 Here is a point that needs to be made as relates to nutrition.
 There is no doubt that superior nutrition will help accelerate healing after breakouts and will even go a long way to help prevent them from occurring in the first place.
 Likewise, bad nutrition can trigger outbreaks or make them much worse.
 Nevertheless, there are other important factors to take into consideration if you want to prevent future outbreaks and ultimately eliminate acne from your life.